 We welcome new members in all sections at any time of year.
 If you’d like to come and join us, get in touch today.
 We’re normally happy to invite you along to indoor or outdoor training sessions so you get to know the club before deciding whether to join, but for safeguarding and insurance purposes, please do contact us in advance.

 Hire pitches & facilities

 We are also well known for our beautiful cricket pitches, which are commented on year in and year out by visiting players.
-We have two pitches at our home ground and also the two pitches that we use as our second ground, The Griffin in Dulwich Village.
+We have two pitches at our home ground and we use various other pitches in the local area.
 The club also has artificial turf practice nets and a pitch-side pavilion with a well stocked and inexpensive bar, which is open during matches and some training sessions.

 Sponsorship & donations welcome

 If you run a local business, why not take a look at how you could partner with us as a sponsor and perhaps have your company logo on our club sign right next to the South Circular, in sight of thousands of motorists daily?

 Both companies and individuals can also pledge to ‘buy a brick’ to our pavilion project and have your name immortalised on the honours board of the new clubhouse that is a long-term goal for the committee.